-It doesn’t really matter why you miss going to bed on time – video games, surfing the web, reading books, watching TV… sooner or later you will notice the side effects of sleep deprivation.
+It doesn’t matter why you miss going to bed on time – video games, surfing the web, reading books, watching TV… sooner or later you will notice the side effects of sleep deprivation.
 Partial and chronic sleep deprivation has an impact on your mood, but it also results in headaches, sleepiness, and inability to focus among other things.

 Melatonin is a hormone that is produced by the pineal gland located in the brain and it is usually secreted around 9-10 pm.
 This hormone aids the balance of the circadian rhythm of our body and balances other hormones.
 For instance, it makes sure that the release of female reproductive hormones is done at the right time.
 What is interesting is that the level of production of melatonin is affected by the level of light – when it is dark the body creates more melatonin.

 We are sure that you understand how important it is to learn how to enhance and protect the production of melatonin.
-On the other hand, there are many people who are not aware of the effects of sleep deprivation.
+On the other hand, many people are not aware of the effects of sleep deprivation.
 This is why we have created a list of ten harmful side effects of sleep deprivation.

 1. Increased Anxiety Levels